sysadminmike/couch-to-postgres/README.md

 Deal with DELETE - maybe better to use bulk updates and set deletion flag to not upset elastic search couch river (https://github.com/elasticsearch/elasticsearch-river-couchdb - Indexing Databases with Multiple Types)

 Make couchdb_put() handle http status code from headers and make sure its ok.
-Need to look at using bulk updates to couch perhaps? - is it possible to make an array of all changed rows in function trigger calls for update and then submit one big post request instead of individual one - will be much faster on UPDATES to lots of records - may then allow 'transactions' to work (doubtful).

 How to do bulk updates: